Mark-Ehab/EUI_SUNRISE_ALARM_SYSTEM/README.md

 - **Alarm Cancellation:** Unwanted alarms can be easily canceled using the intuitive keypad interface.
 - **Ambient Light Detection:** The LDR detects ambient light levels, allowing the system to adjust the sunrise simulation and alarm behavior based on the environment.
 - **Buzzer Activation:** The buzzer is activated when an alarm times out, providing an audible alert to the user.
+-
+## Additional Feature: Solve Math Equation to Close Alarm

+In this alarm, an interesting feature has been implemented that requires users to solve a math equation before they can close the alarm.
+This feature adds an element of cognitive engagement, ensuring that users are fully awake and alert when turning off the alarm.

+### How It Works

+1. When the alarm rings, users are prompted to solve a math equation displayed on the screen.
+2. Users need to enter the correct answer using the keypad to successfully turn off the alarm.
+3. If the entered answer is correct, the alarm is silenced, and the application returns to the main menu.
+4. If the entered answer is incorrect, the alarm continues to ring until the correct answer is provided.

+### Note

+we make sure to keep the math equations relatively simple and solvable within a short time frame.

 ## Code Overview